enrico404/FitnessVillage/README.md

 	- user: operator1 , psw: operator123
 	- user: noreply , psw: noreply123

-you can add more operator using the administration pannel and more common users using the  register functionality
+you can add more operators using the administration panel (127.0.0.1:8000/admin) and add more common users using the  register functionality inside the site